wp-plugins/my-profiles/readme.txt

 Some of  the salient features of this plugin

 * Simple hassle free widget + admin panel to add websites.
-* for those not having widget enabled theme or don't want to use widget we now have function call enabled.
+* for those not having widget enabled theme or don't want to use widget we now have function call enabled. [refer FAQ section]
 * If your favourite site is missing its as easy as 1 2 3 to add your website in the list [refer FAQ section].
 * support showcasing of multiple profiles [refer FAQ]

 So go ahead and grab it to start flaunting your profiles on your very own blog.

-<b>There had been some error in updating the repository and hence few of you might have got notice of an update 0.6 but I have to revert that back to 0.5 due to a severe bug causing wordpress admin to become non responsive. hence this version is 0.7 to avoid any confusion</b>

 == Installation ==